sertansenturk/tdd_demo/README.md

 **One-line summary (optional)**: Implement a method called `hz_to_cent` under the `demo` package in `converter.py`, which accepts an array of values in Hz and converts them to cents.

-**Reason**: This is a common transformation we have to apply for many signal processing tasks.
+**Reason**: This is a common transformation we have to apply in many signal processing tasks.

 **Design**: Create a method which has the inputs: